Jyothi-Raju122/FitPro-Gym/README.md

 SELECT
 	membership_type,
 	count(member_id)
+FROM
-FROM memberships
+	memberships
-GROUP BY membership_type;
+GROUP BY 1;
 ```

 8. Calculate the average age of members, grouped by membership type.